usmansbk/blog-draft/markdowns/html5-drag-and-drop.md

 Try testing the code again, and it should work on any browser.

 Now that we can drag and drop, the final step is to swap positions instead of logging to console.
-For that we create a `swap` function.
+For that, we create a `swap` function.

 ```js
 function swap(draggedIndex, dropIndex) {